damian-dz/WaveManipp/README.md

-# WaveManip
+# WaveManipp

-**WaveManip** is intended to be a library for efficient uncompressed audio data manipulation.
+**WaveManipp** is intended to be a library for efficient uncompressed audio data manipulation.